 Tara Walton:

 That’s the one.
 Thank you for all of your advice.
-I’m actually kind of excited to go back and start work on some of my side passion projects again, because I lost a little gumption on working on them, but I think I’m ready to sit down and do some more planning.
+I’m excited to go back and start work on some of my side passion projects again because I lost a little grit while working on them, but I think I’m ready to sit down and do some more planning.

-I really enjoyed our community conversation about innovation.
-I hope we get to do this again soon, but thank you for taking time out for a take two with me.
+I enjoyed our community conversation about innovation.
+I hope we do this again soon, but thank you for taking time out for a take-two with me.

 Robin Gupta: